logicalclocks/feature-store-api/docs/hopsworksai/aws/upgrade.md

 ## Step 1: Stop your cluster

-You need to stop your cluster to start the upgrade process.
+You need to **Stop** your cluster to start the upgrade process.
 Once your cluster is stopped, the *Upgrade* button will appear as shown below:

 <p align="center">
   <figure>